|

 behind the Vox, Bob plugged in, and we continued the

 show.
-(The Vox amps we had were the American ones, not
+(The Vox amps we had were the American ones,

 the best).
 I kinda remember that as being the very

-last show, but it just may have been one night at that
+last show, but it just may have been one night at

 venue.
 I think we played two or three nights there.